Guide · text to STL API

 Pick a quality tier

-Draft (~30s, $0.08) is great for iteration.
-Standard (~45s, $0.15) is the default for printable output.
-High (~60s, $0.25) and Ultra (~120s, $2.00) increase polygon density for finer detail.
-Quality tier controls poly count, not style.
+Lite (~15s, $0.08) is great for iteration.
+Standard (~30s, $0.15) is the default for printable output.
+High (~60s, $0.25) increases polygon density.
+Ultra ($2.00, Tencent Hunyuan3D 3.0) is a separate higher-quality pipeline.
+Tier controls poly count and source model, not style.

 3. 03

-Get an STL plus a DFM report
+Get an STL plus a printer-validation step

 Example prompts